 becoming more socially isolated

-reacting to, or looking startled by, things that you cannot see
+reacting to, or looking startled by, things that you can’t see

 muttering under their breath, or speaking as if in answer to something you cannot hear